VIB-PSB/ksrates/README.md

            cp ksrates/test ~
            cd ~/test

+2. Prepare the configuration files.

+      The dataset directory already contains the two required files:

+      * A pre-filled *ksrates* pipeline configuration file for the oil palm use case (`config_elaeis.txt`).

+      * A template for the Nextflow configuration file to configure executor resources and *ksrates* container settings (`nextflow.config`).
+Since the ``test`` dataset runs in a few minutes, the template is pre-filled to make use of a local executor and of the Singularity container.
+Please adapt it according to the availbale resources; see the [full documentation](https://ksrates.readthedocs.io/) and the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more detail on Nextflow configuration, e.g. for different HPC schedulers.
+Other general template Nextflow configuration files can be found in the [doc](doc/source) directory in the repository.

-2. Launch the *ksrates* Nextflow pipeline.
+3. Launch the *ksrates* Nextflow pipeline.

-    (If this is the first time you launch the pipeline, Nextflow will first download *ksrates* and the *ksrates* Singularity or Docker container.)
+   > **Note:** If this is the first time you launch the pipeline, Nextflow will first download *ksrates* and the *ksrates* container.

-    * Running locally on a laptop/desktop:

-        When using Singularity (recommended):<!-- ***TODO:*** check command -->

-          nextflow run VIB-PSB/ksrates --config config_elaeis.txt -with-singularity docker://vibpsb/ksrates:latest

-        Or when using Docker:<!-- ***TODO:*** check command -->

-          nextflow run VIB-PSB/ksrates --config config_elaeis.txt -with-docker vibpsb/ksrates:latest
+       nextflow run VIB-PSB/ksrates --config config_elaeis.txt

-        The required `--config` parameter specifies the (path to the) pipeline configuration file for the *ksrates* analyses to be run.
-If the specified file does not exist (at the given path) a new template configuration file will be generated and the pipeline exits.
+   The `--config` parameter specifies the (path to the) *ksrates* pipeline configuration file.

+   As long as the Nextflow configuration file is named with the Nextflow-reserved `nextflow.config` filename, it is automatically detected; alternatively, the user can specify a custom filename or path through the ``-c`` option.

+   > **Note:** To generate a new *ksrates* configuration file for a new analysis, provide the ``--config`` option with a non-existing filename/path; by not finding any file, the pipeline will generate the missing template and then exit.
 Edit and fill in the generated configuration file (see the [full documentation](https://ksrates.readthedocs.io/) for more detail) and then rerun the same command above to relaunch the pipeline.

-        The dataset directory already contains a pre-filled *ksrates* pipeline configuration file for the oil palm example use case, `config_elaeis.txt`, therefore the above Nextflow command should directly launch the pipeline.

-    * Running on a compute cluster:

-          nextflow run VIB-PSB/ksrates --config config_elaeis.txt -c custom_nextflow.config

-        The `--config` parameter is the same as above.

-        The `-c` parameter specifies a Nextflow configuration file.
-This file contains settings to configure the compute cluster to be used and the pipelines resources on it such as number of CPUs and amount of memory.
-It also now configures whether to use the *ksrates* Singularity or Docker container.
-        The dataset directory already contains a template Nextflow configuration file called `custom_nextflow.config` that can be adapted to your resources.
-Other general template Nextflow configuration files can be found in the [doc](doc/source) directory in the repository.

-        If the Nextflow configuration file is simply named `nextflow.config`, the configuration file will be automatically recognized and used without having to specify it using the `-c` parameter.

-        Please see the [full documentation](https://ksrates.readthedocs.io/) and the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more detail on Nextflow configuration, e.g. for different HPC schedulers.

 ### Command-line interface